 Onychomycosis infection is acquired by invasion of the nail plate from adjacent infected skin or directly through the surface of the nail plate by pathogenic fungal species, specifically acquired from direct contact with an infected source.
 Such species are ubiquitous in our environment.
 Age, diabetes, peripheral vascular disease, HIV infection, and other immune modulating disease or medications are predisposing factors.

 Initially, onychomycosis is usually asymptomatic (without symptoms); hence, most patients seek treatment for cosmetic reasons.
-However, long-standing / advanced infection may cause numbness, discomfort, tenderness or pain; resulting in difficulty standing, walking or exercising.
+However, long-standing/advanced infection may cause numbness, discomfort, tenderness or pain, which can result in difficulty standing, walking or exercising.
 Fungal nail infections may be a risk factor for bacterial cellulitis, a more dangerous skin and subcutaneous infection.
 Patients with onychomycosis may also report decreased self-esteem and / or social interaction.

 Treatment Options for Onychomycosis